-Voiding in the sub-surface can cause failures of the overlying strata, particularly if the area are to abnormally heavy loads.
+Voiding in the sub-surface can cause failures of the overlying strata, particularly if the area is subjected to abnormally heavy loads.
 The collapse of a void under a carriageway is likely to cause structural damage and can result in accidents.
 Voids beneath a warehouse slab or loading bay can result in slab deterioration and ultimately a failure, particularly if trafficked by fork-lifts or lorries.
 The detection and location of voids are therefore highly desirable and enables repairs to be undertaken before structural problems occur, improving safety and saving money.

 Shallow voids can be detected using Ground Penetrating Radar (GPR).
 By scanning on a regular orthogonal grid, the location and extent of voids can be determined and plotted.
-The survey is non-intrusive, cost effective and can cover large areas quickly.
+The survey is non-intrusive, cost-effective and can cover large areas quickly.

 GPR can be used with antennas with different central frequencies.
 A higher frequency provides better resolution, while a lower frequency will provide greater penetration depth, albeit at a lower resolution.
-Voids at greater depths therefore, need to be larger in order to be detected by GPR.
+Voids at greater depths, therefore, need to be larger in order to be detected by GPR.

-Because GPR detects changes within the sub-surface, GPR will not only detect open voids, but also infilled voids, providing the infill material has sufficiently different properties to the surrounding material.
+Because GPR detects changes within the sub-surface, GPR will not only detect open voids but also infilled voids, providing the infill material has sufficiently different properties to the surrounding material.

 Voids under concrete slabs eventually lead to cracking and potentially failure of the slab.
 It is therefore desirable to detect any voids as early as possible to minimise risk to users and expensive repairs.